 - Consolidate your www and the non-www domain versions.
 If you type in www.example.co.uk into your browser and then you type in just example.co.uk and the “non-www” version does not redirect to www.example.co.uk, that means that search engines are seeing two different sites which is considered duplicate content.
 This isn’t effective for your overall SEO efforts as it will dilute your inbound links, as external sites will be linking to www.example.co.uk and example.co.uk.
 So what you need to do is to set your preferred domain, whether with or without www, and implement 301 redirects for all other versions of your URL which will redirect visitors to your preferred domain.
 It doesn’t matter which URL version you choose as long as you are consistent with it.
 Here’s how to do a 301 redirect on any platform.

 - Avoid dynamic URLs.
 Dynamic URLs are ugly and don’t say anything about what’s on your page.
 So instead of a www.example.co.uk/?p=3355474 you might want to use static URLs like www.example.co.uk/topic-name.
-Not only will visitors be able to figure out what the page is about just by looking at the URL but you can also include your keyword there.
+Descriptive URLs allows visitors to figure out what the page is about just by looking at the link.

 - Use canonical tags.
 These tags tell search engine bots which pieces of content are the original and which are duplicates.
 This way the bot will pass over the duplicates and only index and give link credit to the primary piece.
 To specify the canonical URL, you need to add the rel=”canonical” tag into your URL.
 Find out how to add canonical tags.

 - Create an XML sitemap.
 Sitemaps are like a roadmap for search engines.
 They include every page on your site, making sure search engine bots don’t miss anything.
 You can use tools like the XML Sitemap Creator to automatically create a sitemap for you.
-Once your XML sitemap is created, you should submit it to Google Webmaster Central and Bing so that search engines can crawl and index your website more easily.
+Once your XML sitemap is created, you should submit it to Google Search Console and Bing Webmaster Tools so that search engines can crawl and index your website more easily.

 The title tag